 Enhances Operational Efficiency

 Monitoring compliance is not just about avoiding accidents; it also helps improve operational efficiency.
 A safe and compliant environment reduces downtime caused by incidents, ensures smoother workflows, and increases employee morale and productivity.
-Employees who feel safe and valued are more likely to perform at their best.
+Continuous monitoring improves facility management efficiency by streamlining how managers react to environmental or security changes.

 Facilitates Continuous Improvement